 - National Center for Women & Information Technology (NCWIT) has a learning package called Unplugged in a Box which has detailed lesson plan of the “Orange Game” activity.

-- Hiroki Manabe has created a Flash animation version of The Orange Game.
+- [Flash player required] Hiroki Manabe has created a Flash animation version of The Orange Game.

 - Misha Leder, a Software Engineer at Google has an activity called Message Routing which can be a nice extension activity.
 Internet works this way – computer networks are connected with each other via routers.
 Have kids sit at several tables, every child being a server.
 Have representatives for each tables to act as routers.
 Kids write messages to each other and routers help routing this messages.